Inferenco/openai-rust-responses-sshift/DOCUMENTATION.md

 # Open AI Rust Responses by SShift - Documentation

+> **🧑‍💻 v0.2.3 Update**: Code Interpreter tool support!
+Run Python code in a secure container and get results directly from the model.
+See the new example and docs.
 > **🔥 v0.2.0 Update**: Major update to image generation!
 The SDK now supports the official built-in `image_generation` tool, replacing the previous function-based workaround.
 This is a breaking change.
 > **🎉 v0.2.1 Update**: Vision input (image understanding) now supported!
 Use `input_image_url(...)` to send pictures to GPT-4o and get rich descriptions back.
 > **🚀 v0.2.2 Update**: Multi-image vision support added!
 Use `input_image_urls(&[...])` or chain `push_image_url()` for albums and comparisons.